ibbles/LearningCMake/README.md

 CMake is a build system generator.
 That means that CMake is used in the build process, but it doesn't actually run the compiler.
 Instead CMake generates project files suitable for the current platform.
-It may be a set of Makefiles, a Visual Studio project, or corresponding files for XCode.
-The flow is summarized
+It may be a set of Makefiles, a Visual Studio project, or the corresponding files for XCode.
+The flow is summarized below:
-below:

-Source files → CMake → Build system → Binary files.
+Source files → CMake → Build system → Build toolchain → Binary files.

 ## Targets and its properties